VaniaTominc/GA---Project-01/README.md

 ## Overview

 Pac-Man is a classic arcade game from the 80s.
 The player aims to eat all the food in a maze whilst being hunted by ghosts.
+I re-created this clasic game as a General Assembly Software Engineering Immersive Student.

 + ### Timeframe

-A 8 days solo project.
+An 8 days solo project.

 + ### Demo version